ISISComputingGroup/ibex_developers_manual/MERLIN-and-LET-Oscillating-radial-collimators.md

 1. It performs jogs instead of limited moves
 1. The home switch is defined to be at 0 (not -200)
 1. It does not switch on the motor before each move
-1. After the home and before the setup oscialltion it does not move the motor away from the home switch position
+1. After the home and before the setup oscillation it does not move the motor away from the home switch position